 An illustration of the physical size and weight of the Olympus E-PL6 and the Panasonic GM1 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-PL6 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM1 is notably smaller (23 percent) than the Olympus E-PL6.
 Moreover, the GM1 is substantially lighter (37 percent) than the E-PL6.
 In this context, it is worth noting that neither the E-PL6 nor the GM1 are weather-sealed.